chictofu/Global-Internet-Usage-Analysis/README.md

 ### Explain how the project relates to the industry you selected.

-1. Does Internet access and tax revenue drive down corruption?
+1. Does Internet access and tax revenue worldwide?
-2. Internet usage has something to Carbon emissions?
+2. Does Internet usage has something to do with Carbon emissions?
-3. Does Internet usage drives electricity consumption and corruption?
+3. Does Internet usage drive electricity consumption?

 ## Data Source
 https://www.kaggle.com/datasets/nicolasgonzalezmunoz/world-bank-world-development-indicators